10 Interesting Facts About Gaudi's Basilica

 Sagrada Familia Facts

-4. The Church Was the Idea of a Bookseller
+4. The Church was the idea of a Bookseller

 The Sagrada Família was the brainchild of Josep María Bocabella, a devout Catholic and the founder of the Asociación Espiritual de Devotos de San José (Spiritual Association of Devotees of St. Joseph).
 Following a pilgrimage to Rome in 1872, Bocabella decided to build the structure in Barcelona.
 After some years of looking for the right plot for the church, the first stone of the Sagrada Família was laid in March 1882.